liferay/liferay-docs/developer/frameworks/articles/search/02-indexing-framework/04-searching.markdown

-What's the difference between `QueryPreFilterContributor` and `ModelPreFilterContributor`? `QueryPreFilterContributor` is constructed only once under the root filter during a search, while `ModelPreFilterContributor` is constructed once per model entity, and added under each specific entity's sub-filter.
+What's the difference between `QueryPreFilterContributor` and `ModelPreFilterContributor`? `QueryPreFilterContributor` is constructed only once under the root filter during a search, while `ModelPreFilterContributor` is constructed once per model entity and added under each specific entity's sub-filter.